AcubeSAT/ecss-services/docs/installation.md

 ### Concurrent Developing

-If you want to develop both a parent project and it dependency at the same time, you should use [Conan editable packages](https://docs.conan.io/2/tutorial/developing_packages/editable_packages.html).
+If you want to develop both a parent project and its dependency at the same time, you should use [Conan editable packages](https://docs.conan.io/2/tutorial/developing_packages/editable_packages.html).
 These allow your repository to build directly from the source code, instead of downloading a pre-made package.